wifisensing/PicoScenes-Manual/source/plugin.rst

 PicoScenes plugin development: Get Started
 ----------------------------------------------

 Before you creating your own PicoScenes plugins from scratch, you have `seven` steps to gradually develop your understanding of the PicoScenes architecture and the coding skill set.
 During this processing, you will learn how to git clone PS-PDK code, compile it, modify it, debug it and imitate it.
-You will have a general understanding of the `modern C++` project development on the Linux platform.
+You also will have a general understanding of the `modern C++` development on the Linux platform.

 Install PicoScenes software package
 +++++++++++++++++++++++++++++++++++++++